ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector-vm.md

 Virtual Private Cloud gives you the ability to establish your own private cloud-like computing environment on shared public cloud infrastructure.
 You define and control a virtual network that is logically isolated from all other public cloud tenants.

+If you already have a VPC that is configured with an SSH key, a VSI, and a floating IP, be sure that you know that information that then skip to step 2.
+{: note}

 1. Create a VPC.

    1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../../icons/icon_hamburger.svg) **> VPC Infrastructure > Network > [VPCs](https://{DomainName}/vpc-ext/network/vpcs){: external}**.